-RethinkDB supports primary key, compound, secondary, and arbitrarily computed indexes stored as B-trees.
+RethinkDB supports primary key, compound, secondary, geospatial, and arbitrarily computed indexes stored as B-trees.
 Every RethinkDB query, including update operations, uses one and only one index.

 MongoDB can be manually deployed on the majority of cloud platforms (AWS, Joyent, Rackspace, etc.).
 MongoDB hosting is also available from a wide range of providers either as a dedicated service or as an add-on on Platform-as-a-Service solutions.

 RethinkDB can be manually deployed on cloud platforms such as AWS.

 |Failover||1-click replication with customizable per-table acknowledgements||Replica-sets with auto primary re-election|

 RethinkDB has an administration CLI that can be attached to any node in the cluster and provides fine grained administrative control of the cluster resources.
 The command-line client offers integrated help and auto-completion.